 A large Barbie display included a Bob Mackie Barbie in original packaging.
 I have nothing to say about that, except I wrote it down for some reason so I guess I found it impressive at the time.
 There were some old Shirley Temple dolls as well, many of which were worth a lot of money.
 We spun around to see some more and…

 Ok.
 He’s pretty cool.
 This was my favorite doll in the shop.
 That’s only because they had no Star Wars stuff – the owner used to, but collectors snatched it up the day she decided to sell stuff.
-I’m not sure what a kid would do with a kindly butcher, a butcher’s knife, and some plastic pork chops, but I’m sure they could thing of something.
+I’m not sure what a kid would do with a kindly butcher, a butcher’s knife, and some plastic pork chops, but I’m sure they could think of something.
 Let’s poke around some more.
 Looking over here…

 Oooookay, what are you gonna do?
 African-American history in the US is a tragic reminder that we have a cruel and dark past.
 The dolls from that era are grotesque, exagerrated caricatures of the black stereotype and a doll museum would certainly not be complete without them.
 Right?
 Right.

 That last doll really, really freaked me out.
 Look at it.
 Stare at it (incidentally, doll people anthropomorphize all their dolls to a very weird extent.
 They are all “she” and “he” and they care about what they wear).
-It’s a photograph of a long-dead (probably) slave sort of silk-screened on the doll face.
+It’s a photograph of a long-dead (probably) slave sort of silk-screened on the doll’s face.
 It just seemed so “Silence of the Lambs” to me.
 This had to be the end of this type of thing, right?

 We chatted up the nice old lady for a spell, asking her what her favorite pieces were (I don’t remember) and asking about how the museum came into being.
 I did ask her if she has nightmares about the dolls killing her in her sleep and she didn’t really understand why I’d ask that.
 Um, gee, I don’t know… because they have FACES on them?
-And they HATE you?